DeusPerpetuum/DeusPerpetuum/README.md

 - I’m currently learning programming language JavaScript.
 - About me: </br>
     I'm live in Russia. </br>
-    I'm speaking to russian, but i can bad speak to english. </br>
+    I'm speaking to russian, but i can bad speak to english. (you see)</br>
     My birthday is November 22nd. </br>
 - How to reach me: </br>
   That's all for now. </br>